Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/000-workflow-core.md

 4.  **👨‍💻SD**: Implementation, testing, batch ACs.
 5.  **🔍CR**: QA, standards, AC verification.

-### Important note when using the file system mcp server
+### Important note when using only the filesystem MCP server, not any other internal tool

 > we should always use the absolute path ex: `{ path: D://projects/cursor-workflow/src/main.ts }`